sphinx-gallery/sample-project/doc/class.rst

 Module classes
 ==============

-Classes can module are documented below using ``sphinx.ext.autodoc``:
+Classes have been documented using ``sphinx.ext.autodoc`` and the docstring style extension 'sphinx.ext.napoleon':

 .. autoclass:: SampleModule.module.class_power